SriramVallabhaneni/PacketSentinel/README.md

 | ARP Spoof | IP→MAC mapping changes unexpectedly | Any change |

 Thresholds are configurable in `ids/detector.py`.
 In production these should be tuned based on your network's normal baseline traffic.

 ---

-## A Note on How This Project Runs

-The IDS app requires **raw network socket access** to capture packets at the network interface level.
-This means it must run natively on the host machine with root privileges.
-I am currently unable to fully containerized in the current setup.

-Docker is used here for **Prometheus and Grafana only**.
-The IDS app runs natively alongside the Docker stack.

-This is a deliberate architectural decision: raw packet capture requires direct access to the host network interface, which Docker's network isolation seems to prevents on my current platform (WSL2).
-On WSL2 and Windows, `network_mode: host` does not expose the real host network interface.
-It exposes the Hyper-V VM's interface instead, making packet capture of real traffic impossible.

-The `Dockerfile` is included in the repo for completeness and works correctly on a real Linux machine or VM if you choose to build and run the container manually.

----